Maceam/colour_pixel_extractor/docs/README.md

 - Run `__main__.py`.

 ## Note
-The current saving method overwrites the existing CSV file every time it is run.
+Any .csv with the same name will be written.
 I intend to later add multi-image extraction or automatic indexing of the file name if it already exists.

 ## Excluded files
 Due to the size of the generated csv It will not be included as